bluefeet32/IrishOrienteeringArchives/README.md

 Recent results are very reliable (2007 & later), and can be found on http://orienteering.ie.
 Older results are more challenging and in some cases this may be the only digital copy of them.

 ### Known missing data:

+First names of many old results are missing, I would appreciate input into these.

-If you have more info on data from these years it would be greatly appreciated.
+If you have more info on data from the below years it would be greatly appreciated.
+The top 3 is mostly present in individual races.

- - Only partial results are present for the following years:
+  - All detailed relay results before 1999 are missing, except 1984.
+    - In some cases I have first place
+  - 2006
+    - Middle
+    - Long times
+  - 2005
+    - All races (M, L, R)
+  - 2004
+    - All races (L, R)
+  - 2003
+    - All races (L, R)
+  - 2002
+    - All races (L, R)
+  - 2001
+    - All races (L, R)
+  - 1997
   - 1996
+  - 1995
+  - 1994
-   - 1999
+  - 1993
-   - 2000
+  - 1992
-   - 2001
+  - 1991
-   - 2002
+  - 1990
-   - 2003
+  - 1989
-   - 2004
+  - 1988
-   - 2005
+  - 1987
-   - 2006
+  - 1986
- - Before 1985 only the top three are known
+  - 1985
+  - 1979
- - Anything before 1976 is missing (if it ever existed)
+  - 1976

+ - I don't believe there was anything before 1975 (orienteering Ireland was founded in 1970).